xorgnak/mea-OS/README.md

  |   | |      ___ \   |   |      |
 _|  _|_____|_/    _\ \___/ _____/
 ```

-- Based on the venerable Debian code base and repositories, because writing documentation is hard, and they did a great job of it already..
+- Based on the venerable Debian code base and repositories, because writing documentation is hard, and they did a great job of it already.
 - Focused on terminal-driven tool-centered productivity, because you shouldn't **need** a machine.
 - Built with the interplanetary filesystem and noSQL future in mind, because [SQL](https://www.cisa.gov/known-exploited-vulnerabilities-catalog?search_api_fulltext=SQL&field_date_added_wrapper=all&field_cve=&sort_by=field_date_added&items_per_page=20&url=) sucks.
 - Integrated VM utility which creates and manages a USB-portable persistent [virtual](https://www.qemu.org/) machine [image](https://en.wikipedia.org/wiki/Qcow) (qcow2).